-Job Title: Autism Project Worker (Full-time hours).
-Project: Recruit++
+Job Title: Autism Consultant (Full-time hours).
+Project: Recruit+

-The Recruit++ project was designed following consultation with autistic people in 2016 through surveys and focus groups (with 100 autistic people) and consultation with employers, recruitment consultancies, university and college staff and employment training providers.
-It is designed to provide the additional supports that will help autistic people secure rewarding careers.
+The Recruit+ programme was designed following consultation with autistic people in 2016 through surveys and focus groups with 100 autistic people and consultation with employers, recruitment consultancies, university and college staff and employment training providers.
+It is designed to provide the additional supports that help autistic people secure rewarding careers.

-Working as part of the Recruit++ Project team, the Recruit++ Autism Project Worker’s aim is to support participants, who are young people or adults on the Autistic Spectrum, to experience reduced attitudinal and communication barriers, and to progress in relation to having a career.
+Working as part of the Recruit Project team, the Recruit+ Autism Consultant’s aim is to support participants, who are young people or adults on the autistic spectrum, to experience reduced attitudinal and communication barriers, and to progress in relation to having a career.

-By providing Autism specialist support, the Recruit++ Project Worker will help participants feel more ready to meet employers, education and training providers, and to make a positive start to a new career.
+By providing autism specialist support, the Recruit+ Autism Consultant will help participants feel more ready to meet employers, education and training providers, and to make a positive start to a new career.

-The Recruit++ Project Worker will also connect with an exciting employer, gatekeeper and training/education provider forum, who will inform the Recruit++ curriculum, ensuring participant’s learning pathways are relevant to their chosen career at this time, and who will provide learning opportunities for participants.
+The Recruit+ Autism Consultant will also connect with an exciting employer mentor network who will inform the Recruit+ curriculum, ensuring participant’s learning pathways are relevant to their chosen career at this time, and who will provide learning opportunities for participants.

-• One to one meetings with Recruit++ participants, to support participants to develop strategies in relation to:
+• One to one meetings with Recruit+ participants, to support participants to develop strategies to achieve goals.

-• Support of Learning hubs and Career Clubs.
+• Support of Career Clubs.
 For example, helping participants develop employability skills and resilience strategies for working life.

 • Recruitment consultancy and employer briefings.

 • Support of group workshops.